edgeos/wearables_ble_android_app/README.md

 ### Voltage Peak detection

 The bar graph on the Device tab shows the voltage peaks at the 60Hz bin of channel one's FFT data.
-Volt Sense does this programmatically by simply finding all the voltage levels between the 50 and 70Hz bins and grabbing the maximumm of those value.
+Volt Sense does this programmatically by simply finding all the voltage levels between the 50 and 70Hz bins and grabbing the maximum of those value.
 This is what is displayed in real-time on the "Voltage Level" section above and as well as on the graph.
 The result is generally the value around the 60Hz bin, but can vary when the device is away from a voltage source and Volt Sense is just reading general jitter.
 If any of these peaks reach above the alarm threshold, they will be logged on the "events" tab.